statusrow/statusrow.github.io/_posts/2018-03-08-international-womens-day.md

 layout: post
 title: International Women's Day
 subtitle: Celebrating the women in the ocean rowing community
-description: Status Row sits down with Coach Andy Bruce to discuss the mental training that goes into preparing to row across the Atlantic.
+description: Status Row celebrating the women in the ocean rowing community for International Women's Day.
 date: 2018-03-08
 author: Caroline Wilson
 ---